JmPotato/Pomash/README.md

 About
 ======

 A Lightweight Blog System.
-Powered by Tornadoweb Web Framework.
+Powered by Tornado Web Framework.
 Easy to read and write.

 Installation
 ======